Audio-Animatronics: Variations

 The Audio-Animatronics figures at Disney's theme parks around the world vary in their sophistication.
-Current technologies have paved the way for more elaborate figures, such as the swordfighting pirates inside Pirates of the Caribbean at Disneyland Park Paris, the lava monster in Journey to the Center of the Earth at Tokyo DisneySea, the Na'vi Shaman in Na'vi River Journey, the dinosaurs in Dinosaur, the Yeti in Expedition Everest at Disney's Animal Kingdom (though the latter has been non-functional since 2008, using a strobe light to simulate movement of the still figure), and Roz inside Monsters, Inc. Mike & Sulley to the Rescue! at Disney California Adventure and Monsters, Inc. Ride & Go Seek at Tokyo Disneyland.
+Current technologies have paved the way for more elaborate figures, such as the swordfighting pirates in Pirates of the Caribbean at Disneyland Park Paris, the lava monster in Journey to the Center of the Earth at Tokyo DisneySea, the Na'vi Shaman in Na'vi River Journey at Disney's Animal Kingdom, Scooter in Rock 'n' Roller Coaster Starring The Muppets at Disney's Hollywood Studios, and Roz in Monsters, Inc. Mike & Sulley to the Rescue! at Disney California Adventure and Monsters, Inc. Ride & Go Seek at Tokyo Disneyland.

 The Roz figure is able to interact with guests with help from an unseen operator who chooses pre-recorded messages for Roz to speak, thereby seeming to react to individual guests' unique appearances and clothing.
 The Mr. Potato Head figures at the Toy Story Mania! attractions at Disney California Adventure, Disney's Hollywood Studios, and Tokyo DisneySea do the same.